Need Help? Give us a call.

 Editor’s Note: American Express is a partner of Fundera.

-So, small business owner, you want a business credit card…
+So, small business owner, you want to apply for a business credit card…

 Great idea!
-Whether you’re using one to backup your business financing or just to have in your pocket for a rainy day, you’ll benefit from building your business credit and bringing in valuable rewards.
+Whether you’re using one to back up your business financing or you’re getting one just to have in your pocket for a rainy day, you’ll benefit from building your business credit and bringing in valuable rewards.
+Plus, doing your business spending on a business credit card rather than a personal credit card is the first step to drawing a tidy line between your personal finances and your business finances.

 Here’s your 2-step guide to how to apply for a business credit card.